Ulysses31/react-youtube-clone/README.md

-# React TODO App using Firebase
+# React Youtube clone App using Firebase

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).